MohammedSaim-Quadri/Turf-Booking-System/README.md

 ## Technologies Used

-- Server-Side Rendering (SSR) principles for rendering dynamic content on the server side
-- Node.js: JavaScript runtime for building server-side applications
+- JSP (JavaServer Pages): Technology for building dynamic web pages using Java
-- Express.js: Web application framework for Node.js
-- MongoDB: NoSQL database for storing turf and booking data
+- MySQL: Relational database management system for storing turf and booking data
-- Passport.js: Authentication middleware for Node.js
-- Bootstrap: Front-end framework for designing responsive web applications
+- Apache Tomcat: Web server and servlet container for running Java-based web applications
-- HTML/CSS/JavaScript: Front-end development languages
+- HTML: Markup language for creating web pages
-- Heroku: Cloud platform for deploying and hosting web applications
+- CSS: Styling language for designing web pages

-## Installation
+## Installation and Running

 1. Clone the repository:

   git clone repository name

-## Run the application

-cd turf-booking-system
-npm install
+2. Configure Apache Tomcat on your local system.
+You may refer to the Apache Tomcat documentation for installation and configuration instructions.

+3. Set up MySQL and create the necessary database and tables using the provided SQL scripts.

+4. Deploy the application to Apache Tomcat or any Java application server.

+5. Start Apache Tomcat or your Java application server.

+6. Access the Turf Booking System through your web browser by navigating to the appropriate URL (e.g., http://localhost:8080/turf-booking-system).

 ## Contributing